 A Quick Guide to Creating Content “That Ranks”

-Relevant, well-written content is a feature of every top-ranking website and is a crucial part of a competitive search engine optimization strategy.
+Relevant, well-written content is a feature of every top-ranking website and is crucial to a competitive search engine optimization strategy.
 But writing for the World Wide Web is different than writing for anything else.
-Two audiences must be satisfied: both online consumers and search engine “spiders.”
+Two audiences must be satisfied: online consumers and search engine “spiders.”

 Writing for Search Engines

 For search engines to find content to index, they send out bots (programs or automated scripts) to crawl web pages.
 These bots evaluate distinct elements of a web page and then index and rank the web pages accordingly.
-To achieve high search engine rankings and visibility, your content must comply with the following guidelines.
+Your content must comply with the following guidelines to achieve high search engine rankings and visibility.

 Search Engines Prefer: